dnkato/MvcMusicStore-Tutorial/README.md

 1. In Part 4 of the Tutorial, the DbContext should be include `public DbSet<Artist> Artists {get; set'}`, or you won't be able to create the StoreManagerController

 1. In Part 7, several modifications had to be made since MVC 5 uses ASP.NET Identity.
-To add support for user roles, I followed the tutorial found at https://gooroo.io/GoorooTHINK/Article/17736/How-to-create-and-assign-roles-in-aspnet-mvc-5/32014#.XTNQ3uhKhhE.
+To add support for user roles, I followed the tutorial [How to create and assign roles in asp.net mvc 5](https://gooroo.io/GoorooTHINK/Article/17736/How-to-create-and-assign-roles-in-aspnet-mvc-5/32014#.XTTDZ-hKhhF) by Tasmeer Munir.
 Please note that "ASP.NET Configuration site" instructions seen in older versions of the MVC Music Store tutorial do not apply to ASP.NET Identity.

 1. In Part 8, while trying to create the Shopping Cart Index page using "Add View", I initially got the error "Entity Type 'ShoppingCartViewModel' has no key defined.
 Define the key for this Entity type."
 This was resolved by entering a blank value for the "Data Context Class" when creating this view (and all subsequent views).